ietf-wg-wimse/draft-ietf-wimse-arch/draft-ietf-wimse-arch.md

 * Remote Attestation

-The term "attestation" is not explicitly defined in {{RFC9334}} but was later clarified in {{I-D.ietf-rats-tpm-based-network-device-attest}}.
+The term "attestation" is not explicitly defined in {{!RFC9334}} but was later clarified in {{?RFC9683}}.
 It refers to the process of generating and evaluating remote attestation Evidence.

 * Workload Identity Token